lane-willis/notes/work/cgcs/cgcs.md

    * Do it in Eitel.
    * They get priority.
 * Communicate with NAMB.
+* Communicate with Library (Keelan).
+* Communicate with Minwoo.
+* Prayer walk planning (Chloe and Meridith).
+* Send out form to professors for missionaires in classes.

 ### Kickoff Event
 * Who should we invite?